nwamsley1/Pioneer.jl/README.md

 - We are excited to present preiminary results at US HUPO 2024 in Portland, Oregon!
 See a copy of the poster below.
 - Pioneer is in an early stage of development and not yet ready for use in research.
 If curious, please contact us at n.t.wamsley@wustl.edu.
 - Pioneer is developing rapidly.
 Updates will be continuously added to github as the project progresses.
-- Cross-platform onversion of Thermo RAW files to Pioneer compatible Apache Arrow tables. https://github.com/nwamsley1/ThermoRawFileToParquetConverter
+- Cross-platform conversion of Thermo RAW files to Pioneer compatible Apache Arrow tables. https://github.com/nwamsley1/ThermoRawFileToParquetConverter

 ## US HUPO 2024
 <img src="https://github.com/nwamsley1/Pioneer.jl/blob/main/figures/HUPO_POSTER_2024_FORFEDEX.jpg"/>